-1951: “Rocket 88” by Jackie Brenston and his Delta Cats, believed many rock historians to be the first true rock ‘n’ roll record, went to #1 on the American R&B chart.
+1951: “Rocket 88” by Jackie Brenston and his Delta Cats, believed by many rock historians to be the first true rock ‘n’ roll record, went to #1 on the American R&B chart.
 While Brenston sang, played sax, and is credited as the song’s composer, his Delta Cats were actually Ike Turner and his Kings of Rhythm.

 1958: Link Wray’s guitar instrumental “Rumble” entered the American top 40.
-Even though it has no lyrics whatsoever, the song’s release during a national panic over the perceived rise of gang violence caused it be banned by many US radio stations who feared its title would promote teen violence.
-The title “Rumble” came from a suggestion by Phil Everly of the Everly Brothers, who had told Wray that he thought the song sounded like a street fight.
+Even though it has no lyrics whatsoever, the song’s release during a national panic over the perceived rise of gang violence caused it to be banned by many US radio stations who feared its title would promote teen violence.
+The title “Rumble” came from a suggestion by Phil Everly of the Everly Brothers, who told Wray that he thought the song sounded like a street fight.
 Despite the boycott, the song still managed to rise to #16 and sell over a million copies.
 Wray achieved the raw, distorted sound by punching holes in his amplifier cones.
 One of the first songs to employ the power chord, “Rumble” has since been a critical influence for generations of guitarists.

 1958: Bobby Freeman’s debut single, “Do You Want to Dance,” entered the US top 40 on its way to becoming his first of two top five hit singles.
 The song has since been covered by dozens of artists, including Cliff Richard and the Shadows, the Beach Boys, The Four Seasons, Del Shannon, Sonny and Cher, The Mamas and the Papas, Johnny Rivers, John Lennon, T. Rex, the Ramones, Bruce Springsteen, Jan and Dean, and Neil Young.